Constraining exotic compact stars composed of bosonic and fermionic dark matter with gravitational wave events: Introduction

-However, Abbott et al. \cite{Abbott_2020} did not rule out the possibility of the secondary partner to be an exotic compact object, for example a gravastar, quark star or boson star.
+However, \citep{LIGOScientific:2020aai} did not rule out the possibility of the secondary {component} to be an exotic compact object, for example a gravastar, quark star or boson star.
 This has lead to several hypothesis being proposed to explain the secondary object.
-For example, Most et al. have shown \cite{Most_2020} that rapidly rotating neutron stars are in fact able to explain the signal, even without collapsing into a black hole shortly before the merger.
-Similarly, Dexheimer et al. \cite{Dexheimer_2021} considered the possibility of a massive rapidly-rotating neutron star with exotic degrees of freedom, such as quarks and hyperons, while Bombaci et al. have shown that quark stars can reach masses comparable to those of GW190814 \cite{bombaci2020gw190814}.
-Additionally, Zhang et al. \cite{Zhang_2020} have concluded that the secondary could have been a super-fast spinning pulsar.
-Other works have assumed modified gravity, where the modified TOV equations give rise to higher neutron star masses than possible in general relativity.
-Examples of this are Scalar-Vector-Tensor-Gravity as suggested by Moffat \cite{moffat2020modified} or $f\left(R\right)$-gravity \cite{astashenok2021causal}.
-However, the measurements of the LIGO and Virgo collaborations have already put a strong bound on the parameter spaces of modified gravity and the possible upper mass of the graviton \cite{Zakharov_2018, deRham:2016nuf}.
+For example, \citep{Most:2020bba} have shown that rapidly rotating neutron stars are in fact able to explain the signal, even without collapsing into a black hole shortly before the merger.
+Similarly,\citep{Dexheimer:2020rlp} considered the possibility of a massive rapidly-rotating neutron star with exotic degrees of freedom, such as quarks and hyperons, while \citep{Bombaci:2020vgw} have shown that quark stars can reach masses comparable to those of GW190814. {Likewise, \citep{Ivanytskyi:2022oxv} were able to show that such massive stars can also be formed by an early deconfinement phase transition, which does not require a star to be rapidly rotating.} Additionally, \citep{Zhang:2020zsc} have concluded that the secondary {component} could have been a super-fast spinning pulsar.
+Other works have assumed modified gravity, where the modified {Tolman-Oppenheimer-Volkoff (TOV) equations} give rise to higher neutron star masses than possible in general relativity.
+Examples of this are Scalar-Vector-Tensor-Gravity as suggested by Moffat \citep{Moffat:2020jic} or $f\left(R\right)$-gravity \citep{Astashenok:2021peo}.
+However, the measurements of the LIGO and Virgo collaborations have already put a strong bound on the parameter spaces of modified gravity and the possible upper mass of the graviton \citep{Zakharov:2017svs, deRham:2016nuf}.